PROCESS

 1. Analysis

-The first phase of any project is about understanding where we should start.
+The first phase of any project is about understanding where we should start and where we want to go.
 Who are we designing for?
+What are their jobs-to-be-done?
 What is the market?
 Who has a say along the way?
-What are the special terms and requirements to be considered?

 What is the scope of our efforts?
-What does it take to eventually land somewhere we would regard as a success?
+What does it take to get us from 0 to 1?
+And to eventually land somewhere we would regard as a success?

 Design phase illustration